M1chalS/sheets-simplified/README.md

 export { googleAuthWrapper };
 ```
-Create a SheetsConnection object.
-The minimal required info to connect to a spreadsheet is the auth and spreadsheetId.
+Create a `SheetsConnection` object.
+The minimal required info to connect to a spreadsheet is the `auth` and `spreadsheetId`.
 You can also provide more info at this point, like sheet, range, or even more specific options like valueRenderOption.
 List of available options can be found in [this file](https://github.com/M1chalS/sheets-simplified/blob/master/config-options.md).

 ```typescript
 const sheetsConnection = new SheetsConnection({